Carrie Underwood’s Face Scars Revealed On ‘Today’

 After Kotb noted that Underwood still looks the same after going under the knife to fix her injuries, the star responded, “Thank you.
 I have a dedicated team of professionals who can speckle and paint and paste.”

-“No, thank you,” Carrie – who was promoting her CALIA by Carrie Underwood athleisure brand on the show – continued.
+“No, thank you,” Carrie, who was promoting her CALIA by Carrie Underwood athleisure brand on the show, continued.
 “Every day I feel a little more back to normal.”

-The “Cry Pretty” singer also spoke more in depth about her fall during the NBC morning show interview, confirming that it “wasn’t pretty” when she first fell, busting her lip, breaking her wrist, and suffering a number of other cuts and abrasions.
+The “Cry Pretty” singer also spoke in depth about her fall during the NBC morning show interview, confirming that it “wasn’t pretty” when she first fell, busting her lip, breaking her wrist, and suffering a number of other cuts and abrasions.

-“In the beginning, I feel like, you know, I didn’t know how things were going to end up,” Carrie said of why she made the decision to tell fans in a blog post on New Year’s Eve that she may look a little different when she returns to the music scene.
+“In the beginning, I feel like, you know, I didn’t know how things were going to end up,” Carrie said.
+She initially told fans in a blog post on New Year’s Eve that she may look a little different when she returns to the music scene.

 “It just wasn’t pretty,” the mom of one added when asked by Hoda about her injuries.

-Underwood has since made her triumphant return to the stage, performing her emotional new single “Cry Pretty” at the 2018 ACM Awards on April 16.
+Underwood has since made her triumphant return to the stage, performing her emotional new single, “Cry Pretty,” at the 2018 ACM Awards on April 16.

 As Inquisitr reported at the time, the singer teared up and was visibly emotional as she performed the song, which is something she discussed with the anchor on the morning show by explaining that she felt her return to the stage was a “different” experience for her after several months away.